🎮

 Odin 2 becomes much easier to judge once it is forced into the same room as Odin 2 Mini, Odin 2 Portal, and AYANEO Pocket S. This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Odin 2 versus Odin 2 Mini is interesting because smaller alternative is the obvious angle.
-Odin 2 Mini sits close enough to Odin 2 to make the comparison meaningful, but different enough to sharpen the buying decision.
-In practice, odin 2 Mini is tracked around 8GB+128GB: $339 12GB+256GB: $399 (Coupon codes).
+Compared with Odin 2, Odin 2 Mini makes the more obvious play for readers who care about smaller alternative.
+Odin 2 Mini is tracked around 8GB+128GB: $339 12GB+256GB: $399 (Coupon codes).
 Its overall rating is ??¼.
-From another angle, odin 2 versus Odin 2 Portal is interesting because brand neighbor is the obvious angle.
-Odin 2 Portal sits close enough to Odin 2 to make the comparison meaningful, but different enough to sharpen the buying decision.
-That said, odin 2 Portal is tracked around $299 - $529 (Hover for detailed prices).
-More importantly, odin 2 versus AYANEO Pocket S is interesting because closest match is the obvious angle.
-AYANEO Pocket S sits close enough to Odin 2 to make the comparison meaningful, but different enough to sharpen the buying decision.
-That said, aYANEO Pocket S is tracked around $399 - $799 (Hover for detailed prices).
-More importantly, its overall rating is ??½.
+That said, odin 2 versus Odin 2 Portal is interesting because brand neighbor is the obvious angle.
+From another angle, compared with Odin 2, Odin 2 Portal makes the more obvious play for readers who care about brand neighbor.
+Odin 2 Portal is tracked around $299 - $529 (Hover for detailed prices).
+That said, odin 2 versus AYANEO Pocket S is interesting because closest match is the obvious angle.
+If Odin 2 feels almost right but not quite, AYANEO Pocket S is the sort of nearby detour that can completely change the shortlist.
+AYANEO Pocket S is tracked around $399 - $799 (Hover for detailed prices).
+From another angle, its overall rating is ??½.

 Daily Use, Portability, and The Physical Reality